danfayal/ESP32memCARDlink/README.md

 ESP32 RX2 pin → Arduino TX0 pin

-To see how to connect the Arduino board to the memory card, please refer to the memCARDuino repository.
+To see how to connect the Arduino board to the memory card, please refer to the MemCARDuino repository.